pzeidman/BayespRF/README.md

 **Part 2: Running the pRF analysis**

 1. Edit the **example_3T/scripts/Run_pRF_analysis** script.
 Change the **data_root_dir** variable to match the location containing the example dataset.
 2. Run the Run_pRF_analysis script.
-A pRF model will be specified covering 6669 voxels.
-A single pRF will then be estimated (index 3439) and a window will be displayed with the results.
+A pRF model will be specified covering 2422 voxels.
+A single pRF will then be estimated (index 1) and a window will be displayed with the results.
+You can stop the code there, or you can continue with estimating all voxels.

 A step-by-step walkthrough of the demo can be found below.